 I imagine by now it’s not a secret that I’m a fan of horror, in all its formats.
 I’ve been through enough “jump scares” in my life to the point I’m almost immune.
 Almost.
-The thrill doesn’t come from what rushes through your mind while you’re experiencing it, but what lingers afterwards and keeps you (slightly) awake at night; your imagination runs wild and you can swear you saw something move from the corner of your eye.
+The thrill doesn’t come from what rushes through your mind while you’re experiencing it, but what lingers afterward and keeps you (slightly) awake at night; your imagination runs wild, and you can swear you saw something move from the corner of your eye.
 As you can see, to pique my curiosity is not an easy task and I often find myself disillusioned by most of the contemporary attempts.
 Until I came across the London Horror Festival…

 When you are watching a horror film or reading a horror novel, chances are that when you get too scared to bear it you simply turn it off (or close your eyes if you’re at the cinema) or shut the book (raise your hand if you were ever so scared to keep reading that you forgot to bookmark the page before closing the book).
 I thought the upgrade to this, were the horror-themed attractions – the ones that force you to endure minutes of screaming and running (with the disclaimer, in the beginning, to not touch the actors).
 Once you’ve done all these more times than you can count, people will hardly take a “meh” out of you as an answer to “so what did you think?”

 Then the festivals, usually revolving around independent films of the genre with a handful of sidekick activities thrown in for good measure.
-The LHF twists (pun totally intended) all that, and that’s the beauty of the festival taking place at The Etcetera Theatre in Camden.
+The LHF twists (pun intended) all that, and that’s the beauty of the festival taking place at The Etcetera Theatre in Camden.
 They take the horror genre to the theatre.
 No special effects, no sugar coating, no closing your eyes until that unsettling scene is over, and no “safe” distance between the stage and the audience (just to pump those adrenaline levels up).

 Philip North, one of the festival’s producers from Hidden Basement Productions, explains how “they saw huge potential for the development of horror theatre as a genre in London and a lack of horror theatre being produced on a fringe level, and wanted to create a platform to encourage artists and companies to explore this and most of all to promote new writing in the horror field.
 The festival really is a unique event that supports smaller scale horror theatre and horror theatre in fringe venues.”